-Areas with difficulties will work with the School Director of Improvement, SLEs and Lead Practitioners will be deployed to improve outcomes for all children.
-A clear system of departmental reviews will continue to be a highlight of school improvement led by Senior Leaders who will be challenged with their own accountability for the areas in which they lead.
+Areas with difficulties will work with the School Director of Improvement, SLEs and Lead Practitioners will be deployed to improve outcomes for all children

 The Trust will continue to work with the local community to develop better relationships through parental communication at all levels including developing the excellent work of the newly established PTFAs.

-The CEO and Academy Committee Members will work transparently but will challenge all areas and set clear academic targets for the 2021 results.
+The CEO and Governors will work transparently but will challenge all areas and set clear academic targets for the 2022 results.